kawa-analytics/kawa-documentation/README.md

 __Note about views:__

 When views are shared, a control becomes available on them.
-It lets user rllback to the latest published version, publish a new version (if the user has write permission on the view) or save the view as a new object.
+It lets user rollback to the latest published version, publish a new version (if the user has write permission on the view) or save the view as a new object.

 #### b.
 Columns: Formulas, Links, Mappings, Python